Nazuna Higashi Honganji - Private Onsen & Tattoo Policy

 Does Nazuna Higashi Honganji Allow Tattoos?

-All 7 rooms at Nazuna Higashi Honganji include private in-room baths.
-With no communal bathing facilities on the property, tattooed guests can enjoy the full bathing experience in complete privacy.
+Most rooms at Nazuna Higashi Honganji include a private in-room bath, though the entry-level rooms do not.
+With no communal bathing facilities on the property, tattooed guests who book a room with a bath can bathe in complete privacy.

 Last verified: March 2026 Β· See full tattoo policy details